 DApp developers typically have to choose between performance and decentralization, but The Graph eliminates this problem when it comes to data queries.
 By using relevant subgraphs, dApps are able to easily retrieve the blockchain data they need without having to rely on a centralized data provider.

 Flexibility and convenience

 Rather than having to build their own query services or be limited to the blockchain data provided by a third party, developers can use subgraphs to supply their dApps with relevant data.
 A dApp can leverage one of multiple subgraphs depending on its needs.
 On The Graph’s website, users and dApp developers can already find a significant number of readily available subgraphs.
 Alternatively, people can create their own subgraphs that are tailored to their specific needs.

 Infrastructure for a decentralized web

-The utility of the protocol have already attracted the likes of Uniswap and Synthetix, as well as other major players in the DeFi space.
+The utility of the protocol has already attracted the likes of Uniswap and Synthetix, as well as other major players in the DeFi space.

 A brave new web

-Thanks to the blockchain revolution, we’re now ready to make the next step in this journey and thanks to exciting new technologies like Tha Graph, we have every chance of succeeding.
+Thanks to the blockchain revolution, we’re now ready to take the next step in this journey, and thanks to exciting new technologies like The Graph protocol, we have every chance of succeeding.